 Highest Level: MLB

-2013 will be Baez’ 11th season as a member of the Ducks organization and third managing the team.
-In his two seasons as manager, the former Duck and Major League infielder has guided Long Island to three half-season Liberty Division titles, back-to-back Liberty Division championship and the 2012 Atlantic League championship.
-He is the only person to win an Atlantic League title as both a player and manager.
+2017 will be Baez’s 15th season as a member of the Ducks organization and seventh managing the team.
+In his six seasons as manager, the former Duck and Major League infielder has guided Long Island to five half-season Liberty Division titles, four Liberty Division championships and two Atlantic League championships.

 Baez was a coach for six seasons prior to becoming the team's manager and enjoyed a 17-year professional playing career prior to becoming a full-time coach in 2005.
-Kevin was a key contributor on the Ducks’ 2004 championship team, batting .256 with 36 runs scored and 40 RBI in 98 games played.
+He was a key contributor on the Ducks 2004 championship team, batting .256 with 36 runs scored and 40 RBI in 98 games played.
 He took home MVP honors at the Atlantic League All-Star Game that year with a 2-for-4, two RBI performance in the North Division’s 10-8 victory over the South at Campbell’s Field in Camden, N.J.
 In the 2004 playoffs, Baez hit .263 en route to his first professional baseball championship.
 The Brooklyn native was named to three Atlantic League All-Star teams during his playing career and has now served as a manager at two midsummer classics.

 The 51-year-old is a veteran of 63 Major League and 1,704 minor league contests.
 He made three stops in the big leagues with the Mets (1990, 1991, 1993), and made his MLB debut on September 3, 1990 under then-Mets manager Bud Harrelson.
 He registered career highs in hits (113) and doubles (27) in 2000 with the Norfolk Tides (AAA, Mets).